 What can I do on myHousing?

-Your myHousng is where you will be able to access your housing application, sign your housing and dining contract, find out who your roommate is and be able to email them, plus so much more.
-Once the school year begins, you will be able to submit a room change request and access many more options via your myHousing.
+Your myHousing is where you will be able to access your housing application, sign your housing and dining contract, find out who your roommate/suitemate is and be able to email them, plus so much more.
+Once the school year begins, you will be able to submit a room maintenance request and access many more options via your myHousing.